 - Scholarships Canada - Over $160,000,000 worth of awards

-- Student Awards (Yconic) - Scholarships, bursaries and grants - The website's search engine matches students profile with suitable awards.
+- Student Awards (Yconic) - Scholarships, bursaries, and grants - The website's search engine matches students' profiles with suitable awards.

 - AUCC -Higher Education Scholarships

 - Aboriginal Student Awards - Awards and Bursaries search tool

 - ATCO Indigenous Education Awards Program - Merit Awards, Bursaries, and Scholarships

 - Registered Apprenticeship Program Scholarships -info for RAP and CTS students

 - International Scholarships